 Intrathecal baclofen (ITB)

-Children receive this medicine into the space around the spinal cord by a continuous pump.
+Tamariki receive this medicine into the space around the spinal cord by a continuous pump.
 This procedure is not usually available in New Zealand.

 Selective dorsal rhizotomy (SDR)

 This procedure to treat spasticity involves cutting spinal nerve rootlets.
-It is appropriate for carefully selected children with CP.
+It is appropriate for carefully selected tamariki with CP.
 It is not available in New Zealand.
 Parents considering SDR for their child should talk to their paediatrician.
 The paediatrician may discuss this with a paediatric rehabilitation specialist.

 What about complementary and alternative therapy and treatment approaches in cerebral palsy?